tensorplex-labs/dojo-worker-api/README.md

 ## Run Locally

-In order to setup the database connection, you can utilze docker compose to setup a local postgres instance.
+In order to setup the database connection, you can utilize docker compose to setup a local postgres instance.

 You will need to install Docker and Docker Compose.
 Make sure to update the .env file with the correct credentials.